matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 "Threads as rooms" is the idea that each thread could just get its own Matrix room..

 Advantages to "Threads as rooms" include:
- * May be simpler for client implementations.
+ * May be simpler for client implementations
  * Restricting events visibility as the room creator
  * Ability to create read-only threads